mfoley02/gen_proj/README.md

 #### Figure 6: Beta Diversity Boxplots
 Beta diversity shown between each sample method (picocyanobacteria, bloom forming, or whole water)

+## Conclusions
+QIIME2 is an extremely powerful tool to analyze eDNA sequencing data and makes it easier to understand the diversity of organisms in different environmental samples.
+QIIME 2 forums were helpful for troubleshooting commands and determining useful tools for our project.
+Most issues we ran into were  relatively simple to fix(bad file path, etc.).
+A few interesting takeaways were that Lower mill pond was the site of most bloom forming Nostocales class cyanobacteria, as well as a large chunk of Synechococcales class picocyanobacteria.
+Additionally, PCA indicated that Lagoon Pond had the most distinct cyanobacterial profile cluster, while many of the other sample sites shared similar profiles.
+Finally, alpha diversity box plots indicated that Seng Konkaton has the widest range of alpha diversity, while James Pond and Tahoe Pier have the lowest.

 ## Sources
 <img width="1485" alt="Screenshot 2024-05-10 at 9 00 09 PM" src="https://github.com/mfoley02/gen_proj/assets/157628373/41edcafe-2ad7-475d-99bd-81f7cc5b7571">